hoho/conkitty-route/README.md

 When `override` function is defined, it will be called receiving a parameters object as the first argument, `this` will point to Frame runtime object.
-When no request to `uri` is needed, the function should return non-undefined value as the resulting data.
+When no request to `uri` is needed, the function should return a non-undefined value as the resulting data.

 When `parse` function is defined, it will be called to parse a raw `XMLHttpRequest` data.
 When `parse` is not defined `JSON.parse()` is used.
-`parse` function receives `XMLHttpRequest` `responseText` as the first argument and `XMLHttpRequest` itself as the second argument. `this` will point to Frame runtime object.
+`parse` function receives `responseText` as the first argument and `XMLHttpRequest` object itself as the second argument, `this` will point to Frame runtime object.

+When `transform` function is defined, it will be called to transform parsed data to something else.
+The function will receive the parsed data as the first argument, `XMLHttRequest` object as the second argument, `this` will point to Frame runtime object.
+The function should return the transformed data.

 ##### *Any plain data*

+When you want to attach some static data to the Frame, you might pass this data as the `data` setting value.
+There is a caveat about this: if you want to pass a fixed array, you will have to wrap it into a function, because of the following.

 ##### **`Array`** *of any of previous*

+When you have several data sources, you can combine them all into an array.
+Frame processing will continue after all sources are fetched.

 #### render
+#### parent
 #### frames
 #### matcher
 #### break